Singapore Economic Outlook

 In October, consumer prices dropped 0.3% from the previous month, following September’s flat reading.

 Economic growth accelerated in Q3, on the back of a surge in manufacturing activity.

-The manufacturing PMI produced by the Singapore Institute of Purchasing & Materials Management (SIPMM) rose from 51.8 in August to 52.0 in September, marking its best result since April 2011.
+The manufacturing PMI produced by the Singapore Institute of Purchasing & Materials Management (SIPMM) rose from 52.0 in September to 52.6 in October, marking its best result since December 2009.